qdevpsi3/quantum-arch-search/README.md

 </div>

 ## **Description**
-This repository contains an implementation of the <ins>Quantum Architecture Search</ins> environments and its applications as in :
+This repository contains an <ins>unofficial</ins> implementation of the <ins>Quantum Architecture Search</ins> environments and its applications as in :

 - Paper : **Quantum Architecture Search via Deep Reinforcement Learning**
 - Authors : **En-Jui Kuo, Yao-Lung L. Fang, Samuel Yen-Chi Chen**
 - Date : **2021**

 The customized <ins>Gym</ins> environments are built using <ins>Google Quantum Cirq</ins>.

+## **Experiments**
+The experiments in the paper are reproduced in the reinforcement learning agents provided by [Stable-Baselines3](https://app.neptune.ai/no-psi-nan/qrl-debug/experiments?viewId=standard-view).
+You can run the notebook locally or use this [Google Colab link](https://colab.research.google.com/github/qdevpsi3/quantum-arch-search/blob/main/notebooks/experiment.ipynb).

 ## **Details**
 The agent design the quantum circuit by taking actions in the environment.
 Each <ins>action</ins> corresponds to a <ins>gate</ins> applied on some wires.
 The goal is to build a <ins>circuit</ins> *U* such that generates the <ins>target</ins> n-qubit quantum state that belongs to the environment and hidden from the agent.
 At each time-step, the agent receives a <ins>penalty</ins> if the <ins>fidelity</ins> between the resulting quantum state and the target is below some threshold.
 Otherwise, the game stops and the agent receives the fidelity minus the penalty.
 The environment <ins>state</ins> is computed using a pre-fixed set of <ins>observables</ins>.